Cyfrin/Updraft/courses/solidity/3-fund-me/25-recap-congratulations/+page.md

 ### Sending Ether

-Remix offers a simple way to send Ether to a contract.
-After deploying the contract, you can press the `transact` button without including call data while setting the transaction's value.
-If no call data is provided, the `receive` function will be triggered (if it exists); otherwise, the `fallback` function will be triggered.
+Remix provides an easy method to send Ether to a contract.
+After deploying the contract, you can press the `transact` button, set the transaction's value, and omit the call data.
+If no call data is included, the `receive` function, if exists, will be triggered.
+Otherwise will be executed the `fallback` function.

 ### Conclusion